Trusted WordPress tutorials, when you need them most.

 How to add social login to WordPress (the easy way)

-Why Add Social Login To WordPress?
+Why Add Social Login to WordPress?

-There are many reasons why you may want to allow user registration on your WordPress website.
-If you’re running an online store, then user registration allows shoppers to save their payment and delivery information.
+If you run an online store, user registration allows shoppers to save their payment and delivery information.
 This makes it easier for them to buy again in the future.

 User registration is also an important part of creating a WordPress membership site.
+It allows you to build a community of engaged users who have access to exclusive content.

 Social logins let visitors create an account with your website just by clicking a button.
 They can use the username and password from their existing social media accounts, such as their Facebook login details.